Same-day Filing

 E-Commerce Holding Company

-E-commerce companies favor Wyoming due to the anonymity and asset protection.
+E-commerce companies favor Wyoming due to anonymity and asset protection.
 Different product lines can be split between entities.
 Clients also often form multiple entities to compete in the same space.
-Their competitors cannot tell however.
+Their competitors cannot tell, however.

 Splitting up product lines is better for risk management and for spinning off successful products.
 Candles are inherently risky, for example, so you would not want that to risk your graphic t-shirt line.
 Maintaining separate accounts also makes it easier to justify valuations because your books are clean.